isomerpages/isomerpages-govtech/_who-we-are/1-our-role.md

 ---
-layout: leftnav-page-content
-title: Our Role
+title: 'Our Role'
 permalink: /who-we-are/our-role/
-breadcrumb: Our Role
+breadcrumb: 'Our Role'
-collection_name: who-we-are

 ---

 ### Digital transformation within the public sector is at the heart of what GovTech, or Government Technology Agency of Singapore, does.
 We harness the best info-communications technologies to make a difference to the everyday lives of people in Singapore.